ncoevoet/ChanTracker/README.md

 	!config channel #channel supybot.plugins.ChanTracker.floodDuration 60
 	!config channel #channel supybot.plugins.ChanTracker.badPermit 2

+Bot will do nothing against user with protected capabilities ( #channel,protected )

 That means if the bot will quiet anyone who flood, and if the user flood more than 2 times during badLife, bot will use badMode on him

 Bot will kick by users affected by +b see :